 Things to Know Before Starting Family Rehab

 The first obstacle is keeping the client in treatment.
-Most addicts coming into treatment wish to leave it prematurely.
-This happens most frequently in the first few days when the addict is undergoing detox, and this is causing discomfort in the household.
+Most people suffering from substance use disorder coming into treatment wish to leave it prematurely.
+This happens most frequently in the first few days when an addicted person is undergoing detox, and this is causing discomfort in the household.
 It is at this point that professional intervention is most crucial.
 The patient’s family must be strong enough to say no to them when they demand to come home.
 This can mean desperate measures, such as cutting access off to funds and refusing to take the patient’s phone calls.
 Another hurdle involves the counselor himself – some rehab centers do not offer family counseling.
-Here are some things a patient and his or her loved ones need to know before signing up for treatment:

 - What is the counselor’s experience with this type of problem?